TheodoreEhrenborg/tiny_stories_sae/docs/src/training_a_sparse_autoencoder.md

 - Apply the L1 penalty
 ```

+I trained 4

+Results of the sweep

+TODO L1 graph

+This is the L1 penalty before being multiplied by \\(\lambda\\)

+As expected, a larger \\(\lambda\\) causes the L1 penalty to be smaller,
+since it's more important in the loss function and hence the optimizer
+focuses on it more.

+Conversely, a larger \\(\lambda\\) causes the L2 reconstruction loss to be worse:

+TODO L2 graph

+How do we choose which of these four models is the right one?

+> For all three SAEs, the average number of features active (i.e. with nonzero activations) on a given token was fewer than 300

-Proportion of nonzero features
+TODO Proportion of nonzero features graph

-TODO Graph comparing the 3?
-4?
-L1 weights
+(I'm choosing the number of steps so that it
+trains on a few hours on my laptop.)

-Then graph of the one that went on for a long time
+TODO graph of the one that went on for a long time